LAHCEN-EL-AMRI/GSA-v3/README.md

 * **LAHCEN EL AMRI** *lahssenelamri@gmail.com*  *doctor* *Team of reactor physics, energy and nuclear safety, Faculty of Sciences, Mohammed V University of Rabat, Morocco

 # LICENSE
-- This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) see the [License](https://github.com/LAHCEN-EL-AMRI/SGMDA_v1/blob/main/LICENSE)   file for more information)
+This project is licensed under the GSA v3 Software License.
+See the [License](https://github.com/LAHCEN-EL-AMRI/SGMDA_v1/blob/main/LICENSE) file for more information.